mehmet0bilgili/harmony2/README.md

 # Harmony2 - Personal Task Manager App

-Harmony2 is an Android application designed to help users manage their tasks, habits, and routines effectively.
+Harmony2 is an Android application just for fun designed to help users manage their tasks, habits, and routines effectively.